Sichuan opera: The People's Republic of China

-In 1952, the Sichuan Opera delegation organized a large performance group to attend the first National Opera Viewing and performance Conference in Beijing.
+In 1952, the Sichuan opera delegation organized a large performance group to attend the first National Opera Viewing and Performance Conference in Beijing.
 Several plays and performances, including The Willow Shadow, Autumn River, Snow Review, and Trace, Farewell, Brother Wutaihui, won awards.

 Innovations were made in the aspect of voice cavity, especially in regards to the high voice cavity.
-Female voices would lead cavity, help cavity, choose a beautiful tone actress who was good at singing as a lead cavity, and help cavity personnel.
-Along these lines, there were other experiments— such as female actors helping with female voices, male actors helping with male voices, and male and female voices helping with combined voices.
-Each troupe also set up a system of full-time female voices helping personnel.
+Female voices would lead vocals, help vocals, choose a beautiful tone actress who was good at singing as a lead vocal, and help personnel.
+Along these lines, there were other experiments—such as female actors helping with female voices, male actors helping with male voices, and male and female voices helping with combined voices.
+Each troupe also set up a system of full-time female backing vocals personnel.
 At the same time, troupes also made innovations in singing and accompaniment.

 In Zhou Enlai's "Speech at the Symposium on Literary Work and the Conference on the Creation of Feature Films" (19 June 1961), he said: "I saw the material in Sichuan.
 A vice minister of culture went to Sichuan and said: 'Sichuan opera is backward'.
 Offended the people of Sichuan.
 At that time, a comrade replied: 'Whether backward or not is up to the 70 million people in Sichuan to answer and decide.'
 I think this comrade is very brave.
 Good answer!
 People like it.
 You don't like it.
 Who are you?
-Shanghai people love Pingtan, Huai Opera and Yue Opera.
+Shanghai people love Pingtan, Huai Opera and Yue opera.
 What do you want Beijing people to approve?
 Leaders may have preferences.
 Some love operas, some love paintings, and some love antiques.
 What does it matter?
 We saw the play say good, not necessarily good, our words are unreliable, everyone has their hobbies, how can as a standard?
 Art is to be approved by the people.
 As long as people like it, it has value."

-During the "Cultural Revolution", more than 100 Sichuan opera troupes were disbanded, and a large number of famous actors, directors, writers, and artists were treated as "Devils, ghosts, snakes and gods", expelled, or transferred to "Reform through labor teams".
+During the "Cultural Revolution", more than 100 Sichuan opera troupes were disbanded, and a large number of famous actors, directors, writers, and artists were treated as "devils, ghosts, snakes, and gods", expelled, or transferred to "reform-through-labor teams".
 Some were even persecuted to death.
 After the "Cultural Revolution", Sichuan opera was quickly revived.
 The Cultural Bureau of Sichuan Province announced the opening of traditional operas in batches while holding literary and artistic arrangements to promote creation and performance.
 Sichuan Opera School was restored, Sichuan Opera Art Research Institute was established, and Sichuan Opera Theater and other units were rebuilt.
 Emei Film Studio produced a TV series called Sichuan Plum Blossoms, which was shown throughout the province and all of China.
-In 1979, on the occasion of the 30th anniversary of National Day, Sichuan operas such as "Lying Tiger Order" and "Repair or Not Repair" were performed in Beijing and won awards.
+In 1979, on the occasion of the 30th anniversary of National Day, Sichuan operas such as Lying Tiger Order and Repair or Not Repair were performed in Beijing and won awards.
 In 1980, the Art of Sichuan Opera, a quarterly opera magazine, was published.